learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 The first element of the list returned by `model.evaluate` is the loss, and the second is the accuracy score.

 Note that the result you obtained here isn't exactly the same as before.
-This because the training set is slightly different!
+This is because the training set is slightly different!
 You removed 1000 instances for validation!

 ## Plotting the Results